divyanshug660/Telecom_Customer_Churn_Prediction_Model/README.md

 26.6% of customers switched from the current firm to another.

 **Gender Demographics:**
-49.5% female and 50.5% male.
+49.5% were female, and 50.5% were male.

 **Contract Type and Churn:**
-75% of customers with month-to-month contracts churned.
-In contrast, only 13% with one-year contracts and 3% with two-year contracts churned.
+75% of customers with month-to-month contracts churned, while only 13% with one-year contracts and 3% with two-year contracts churned.

 **Payment Method:**
-Customers using Electronic Check as a payment method exhibited the highest churn rate.
+Customers who used Electronic Check as a payment method exhibited the highest churn rate.
 Customers who used Credit-Card Automatic Transfer, Bank Automatic Transfer, and Mailed Check were less likely to churn.

 **Service Type and Churn:**
-Fiber Optic service customers showed a higher churn rate, suggesting potential dissatisfaction with the service.
+Fiber Optic service customers had a higher churn rate, suggesting potential dissatisfaction with the service.
 DSL service users had a lower churn rate.

 **Dependents:**
 Customers without dependents were more likely to churn compared to those with dependents.